Last man standing

 The utility names in the portfolio, such as National Grid (www.nationalgrid.com) and Severn Trent Water (www.stwater.co.uk) have performed well which David says is due to being regulated and also linked to inflation.
 Energy company SSE has also benefitted from high power prices coming through.

 Detractors of performance

 One of the biggest detractors of performance for HHI has been chemicals company Johnson Matthey (www.matthey.com).
-The company had been developing materials for electric vehicle batteries, but abandoned plans in November 2021 after deciding its rivals were too far ahead in the technological race.
+The company reportedly had been developing materials for electric vehicle batteries but abandoned plans in November 2021 after deciding its rivals were too far ahead in the technological race.
 The firm said its battery chemicals arm would go up for sale, which saw shares tumble by 20%.
 However, David says the valuation has fallen to level that doesn’t properly reflect the value of its remaining businesses such as its emission controls, precision metals or high-growth Hydrogen divisions.

 Although the banking sector outperformed in 2021, other financial holdings fared worse, with some detracting from returns.
 Weak pricing and lower volumes impacted Sabre Insurance’s profits, given the delayed recovery in the auto insurance market from the pandemic.
-Intermediate Capital saw good underlying dividend growth but was hit by the sell-off at the turn of the year, while emerging debt specialist Ashmore – which has now been sold – suffered from volatility in the emerging market space.
+Intermediate Capital saw good underlying dividend growth but was hit by the sell-off at the turn of the year, while emerging debt specialist Ashmore – which has now been sold – suffered from volatility in the EM space.

 The fixed-income portfolio performed well over 2021 returning 4.4% on a total return basis, outperforming the 3.0% fall in the ICE BofAML Sterling Non-Gilts Index.
 Government bond yields rose during the year, with the UK 10-year gilt yield reaching 1.0% as at the end of December from 0.2% a year earlier.